A. G. Cook: 2017–2020: Charli XCX, Jónsi, 7G and Apple

-On 30 July 2020, Cook announced an upcoming studio album 7G.
-On 7 August 2020, he held a virtual concert featuring Caroline Polachek, Thy Slaughter and GRRL titled 7 by 7 over Zoom.
-The album was released through PC Music on 12 August, comprising 49 tracks split over seven discs.
+On 30 July 2020, Cook announced an upcoming studio album 7G, and held a virtual concert over Zoom featuring Caroline Polachek, GRRL and Thy Slaughter titled 7 by 7 on 7 August.
+Thy Slaughter is a collaboration project between Cook and labelmate Finn Keane.
+7G was released through PC Music on 12 August, comprising 49 tracks split over seven discs.